Sanqui/discard/README.md

 [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) is an excellent tool for end users.
 If you're somebody who just wants to make a few backups, please, **go ahead and use it**.
 It has a straightforward GUI and multiple formatting options, particularly HTML, which allows for exporting chat logs that are easy to browse.
 I've even made a brief contribution myself.

 What does Discard do differently?
 Discard is a more advanced archival tool.
 Its goal is to **record Discord API responses** with minimal data processing.
 This allows for certainty that no data is missed, even for exotic types of content, or in case Discord changes its API (such as when replies were introduced!).
-The idea is that as long as the data is complete, it can always be further derived by other tools.
+The idea is that as long as the data capture is complete, it can always be further derived by other tools.

 In particular, I hope to address these issues with DiscordChatExporter which have been marked as out of scope: